akamai/terraform-provider-akamai/docs/resources/property.md

 # akamai_property

-The `akamai_property` resource represents an Akamai property configuration, allowing you to create, update, and activate properties on the Akamai platform.
-NOTE: in 0.10 and earlier version this resource also controlled cpcode, origin, and variable associations but those convenience accessors were dropped starting with 1.0.
+The `akamai_property` resource represents an Akamai property configuration.
+This resources lets you to create, update, and activate properties on the Akamai platform.

+Akamai’s edge network caches your web assets near to servers that request them.
+A property provides the main way to control how edge servers respond to various kinds of requests for those assets.
+Properties apply rules to a set of hostnames, and you can only apply one property at a time to any given hostname.
+Each property is assigned to a product, which determines which behaviors you can use.
+Each property’s default rule needs a valid content provider code (CP code) assigned to bill and report for the service.

+> __NOTE:__ In version 0.10 and earlier of this resource, it also controlled content provider (CP) codes, origin settings, rules, and hostname associations.
+Starting with version 1.0, this logic is broken out into individual resources.

 ## Example Usage